limac246/brainActivity2024/README.md

 Evaluated on the Kullback–Leibler (KL) divergence between the predicted probability and the observed target.-->

 # brainActivity2024 - Executive Summary
-Project on detecting and classifying seizure-like brain activity based on the [Harmful Brain Activity Classification](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification) Kaggle project.
+Project on detecting and classifying seizure-like brain activity based on the [HMS - Harmful Brain Activity Classification](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification) Kaggle project.
 (Erdos Institute, Spring 2024)

 ## Background

 ### About EEG
 Electroencephalography (EEG) is a method to record the spontaneous electrical activity of the brain.
-19 electrodes are placed on the scalp to detect electrical signals from four regions of the brain (LL = left lateral; RL = right lateral; LP = left parasagittal; RP = right parasagittal).
+19 electrodes are placed on the scalp to detect electrical signals from four regions of the brain: LL (left lateral), RL (right lateral), LP (left parasagittal), and RP (right parasagittal).

 ### Goal
 The goal of this project is to detect and classify the following types of harmful brain activities: <br>